Test-Time Optimization of Physical Query Plans with LLMs: Verification Experiments

 \subsection{JOIN Footprint Verification}

-Moreover, we conduct a JOIN-footprint analysis to quantify the impact of optimizations from an orthogonal, platform-stable lens.
-Concretely, we report \emph{measured} operator-level footprints from execution: (i) build-side memory usage for hash joins and (ii) hash-join output cardinalities.
+Moreover, we conduct a JOIN-footprint analysis to quantify the impact of optimizations through complementary footprints measured during execution.
 We then examine how changes in these measured quantities relate to the observed speedups.
 For this, we select the top 30 queries per dataset (top 25th percentile) based on the best reported speedup, and collect footprint statistics for each baseline/optimized pair.
-We focus on three metrics: \begin{itemize} \item \emph{Build Memory Used (sum)}: sum of build memory used across all \texttt{HashJoin} operators in the plan (as reported by runtime metrics). \item \emph{Build Memory Used (max)}: maximum build memory used among \texttt{HashJoin} operators in the plan. \item \emph{Output Rows (sum)}: sum of rows output by \texttt{HashJoin} operators in the plan. \end{itemize} In Figure~\ref{fig:metric_ratios_vs_speedup}, we scatter each optimized plan instance where the x-axis is the ratio of the metric between the baseline execution and the optimized execution (baseline / optimized), and the y-axis is the speedup.
+We specifically focus on reductions in three metrics by the optimizations: \begin{itemize} \item \emph{Build Memory Used (sum)}: sum of build memory used across all \texttt{HashJoin} operators in the plan (as reported by runtime metrics). \item \emph{Build Memory Used (max)}: maximum build memory used among \texttt{HashJoin} operators in the plan. \item \emph{Output Rows (sum)}: sum of rows output by \texttt{HashJoin} operators in the plan. \end{itemize} In Figure~\ref{fig:metric_ratios_vs_speedup}, we scatter each optimized plan instance where the x-axis is the ratio of the metric between the baseline execution and the optimized execution (baseline / optimized), and the y-axis is the speedup.
 Across all three metrics, higher speedups are predominantly associated with ratios greater than 1, indicating that improvements in runtime typically coincide with reductions in build-side memory usage and/or join output cardinalities.
-We observe ratios up to $6\times$ for \emph{Build Memory Used (sum)}, $8\times$ for \emph{Build Memory Used (max)}, and $5\times$ for \emph{Output Rows (sum)}.
-For presentation, we omit a small number of outliers: for TPC-H, we omit one optimization with speedup $1.21$ achieving $14\times$ and $35\times$ reductions in \emph{Build Memory Used (sum/max)}; for TPC-DS, we omit two optimizations, including one with speedup $4.78$ achieving $5.5\times$ and $3\times$ reductions in \emph{Build Memory Used (sum/max)} and a $1.9\times$ reduction in \emph{Output Rows (sum)}.
+We observe ratios up to $6\times$ for \emph{Build Memory Used (sum)}, $9\times$ for \emph{Build Memory Used (max)}, and $5\times$ for \emph{Output Rows (sum)}.
+For presentation, we omit a small number of outliers: for TPC-H, we omit one optimization with speedup $1.21$ achieving $21.5\times$ and $53.7\times$ reductions in \emph{Build Memory Used (sum/max)}; for TPC-DS, we omit two optimizations, including one with speedup $4.78$ achieving $3.3\times$ and $1.6\times$ reductions in \emph{Build Memory Used (sum/max)} and a $1.9\times$ reduction in \emph{Output Rows (sum)}.
 Overall, with this footprint view, we provide an independent corroboration of the reported speedups.